HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-size-html.png",
-  caption="Median HTML size by CMS.", description="Column chart showing the median weight of the HTML resource downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1713320070&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Median HTML size by CMS.", description="Column chart showing the median weight of the HTML resource downloaded in each of the top five most adopted CMSs, for each device.
+In most cases the desktop and mobile sizes are very similar.
+For WordPress it's 40 KB on desktop and 37 KB on mobile, for Drupal it's 23 KB for both, for Joomla it's 26 KB and 22 KB, for Wix it's 123 KB on desktop and 118 KB on mobile, and finally for Squarespace it's 27 KB for both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1713320070&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"